h-v-smacker/atm/README.md

 # ATM mod for Minetest

-This mod adds a faimly of ATM machines designed to work with the currency mod and its minegeld banknotes.
+This mod adds a faimly of ATMs (Automated Teller Machines) designed to work with the currency mod and its Minegeld banknotes.
 ATMs allow you to transfer money to your bank account and withdraw various sums as needed.

+## ATMs

 There are 3 types of ATMs with different capabilities.

+### ATM
-The most basic version is grey and only allows single banknote transactions.
+The most basic version is grey and blue and only allows single banknote transactions with Minegeld notes of value 1, 5 and 10.

 ```
 [ steel ingot, mese wire, steel ingot ]
-[ glass,       1 MG note, steel ingot ]
+[ glass,       1 Mg note, steel ingot ]
 [ steel ingot, mese wire, steel ingot ]
 ```

+### ATM Model 2
-The more advanced, green ATM, allows transactions in bundles of 10 notes.
+The more advanced, brownish and purple ATM, allows transactions in bundles of 10 notes with Minegeld notes of value 1, 5, 10 and 50.

 ```
 [ steel ingot, mese wire,    steel ingot ]
-[ glass,       5 MG note,    steel ingot ]
+[ glass,       5 Mg note,    steel ingot ]
 [ steel ingot, mese crystal, steel ingot ]
 ```

+### ATM Model 3
-The most advanced ATM, the yellow one, allows to add and withdraw banknotes by hundreds.
+The most advanced ATM, the yellow and red one, allows to add and withdraw banknotes by hundreds with Minegeld notes of value 1, 5, 10, 50 and 100.

 ```
 [ steel ingot, mese crystal, steel ingot ]
-[ glass,       10 MG note,   steel ingot ]
+[ glass,       10 Mg note,   steel ingot ]
 [ steel ingot, mese crystal, steel ingot ]
 ```

-Goes without saying, all lower tier options are also available in a higher tier ATM.
+### Crafting note

-If mesecons mod is not installed, then the mese wire in recipes is replaced by a copper ingot.
+If the Mesecons mod is not installed, then the mese wire in recipes is replaced by a copper ingot.

 ## Wire Transfer